savonet/book/video.md

 Here, `(x:source(audio=none))` means that we constrain `x` to be a source with no audio, this mechanism is explained in more details in [there](#sec:source-type).
-In order for you to avoid thinking of those subtleties, the standard library provides the `image` operator which does this for you and conveniently creates a source from an image:
+In order for you to avoid thinking of those subtleties, the standard library provides the `image`\indexop{image} operator which does this for you and conveniently creates a source from an image:

 ```{.liquidsoap include="liq/image3.liq" from=1}